There are plenty of fun attractions in Kentucky’s Daniel Boone region, both indoors and outdoors

 Estimated drive time between the Red River Gorge Zip Line and the Red River Gorge is 20 minutes.

-If you are traveling with Tweens and Teens, you will want to make lodging reservations at a facility of your choice at Kentucky’s Only One Red River Gorge.
+If you are traveling with Tweens and Teens, you will want to make lodging reservations at a facility of your choice at Kentucky’s Only One Red River Gorge, one of the most fascinating and fun attractions in Kentucky.
 View the amazing landscapes and natural bridges of this geologic wonderland and enjoy hiking, rock climbing, camping and much more while visiting the Gorge.
 It has been designated a National Natural Landmark.
 This intricate canyon system features an abundance of high sandstone cliffs, rock shelters, waterfalls, and natural bridges.
 There are more than 100 natural sandstone arches in the Red River Gorge Geological Area.
 The multitude of sandstone and cliff-lines has helped this area become one of the world's top rock climbing destinations.
 For additional information regarding lodging, rock climbing, hiking, etc., visit their website http://www.redrivergorge.com or call (606) 768-9000.

 DAY 3 of your Family Fun Adventure